0xPanic/Writeups/README.md

 ![image in GPG file](/img/theimage.png)

-Which is not very useful, so I opened it up with stegsolve.jar and started flipping through different panes until finding:
+Which is not very useful, so I opened it up with stegsolve.jar and started flipping through different planes until finding:

 ![flag](/img/stegsolve.png)